How to Remove Rust

 In order to safely remove rust you'll need an acidic substance, such as those listed below.

-I have a bad habit of leaving my safety razor in the shower.
+I have a bad habit of leaving my non-disposable safety razor in the shower.
 Forgetting to dry it off causes it to rust, not exactly something you want to be shaving with.
-Thankful the handle itself it pretty rust-proof, but it can still collect rust from the blade.
+Before I switched to a rust-proof razor, I had to find a way to remove the rust that would occur between the blade and the handle.

 I use this technique to remove rust from my razor, as well as all other metals, fabric, and most other surfaces.